GavrieliYovel/Core-Team-Final-Assignment/abtest-logger/README.md

 # ABTest Logger

-A simple logging library that uses browser-js console.log() and saves the logs to your mongoDB database
+A simple logging library that uses browser-js console.log() and saves the logs to your mongoDB database.
+Using RMQueue to transfer the logs into your server to save it mongoDB
 ## Setup

 ```
 const Logger = require('./abtest-logger');
-const logger = new Logger('MongoDBLink');
+const logger = new Logger('rabbitmqLink');
 ```